kwaite1021/piFrame/README.md

 # piFrame
-Updated Sep 5, 2017 by K. Waite
+Updated Sep 30, 2017 by K. Waite
+A Node server single page app for Raspberry Pi with emphasis on electronics.
+This software runs on your pi [tested on Raspberry Pi 3 but will work with others] and outputs a web page to port 3000 which you can access from any device on your local network.Yes, your phone as well.
+This software is based on Node.js plus Express & Socket.io., and has not even explored all of the functions available in the (npm) pigpio library.Many many thanks to Brian Cooke (fivdi) for his work providing us this C wrapper!

-A framework for Raspberry Pi electronics testing #### UNDER CONSTRUCTION #### This software runs on the Raspberry Pi [tested on Raspberry Pi 3] and is based on Node.js plus Express & Sockets.io It provides a basic setup which displays the CPU die temperature, Pi and Node versions running.
-It also provides the follwing built-ins:
+It provides a basic setup which displays the CPU die temperature, Pi and Node versions running.
+It also provides the following built-ins, ready to go out of the box:
-  1) Turn On/ OFF an LED on GPIO 17 [or with interfacing, the device of your choice].
-  2) A digital frequency counter for oscillators having a 50% duty cycle
-  3) Something xxxx
-  4) Something more xxxx
+  1) Turn On/ OFF a device.
+Simply outputs a high or low level from a GPIO pin.
+  2) Software PWM out
+  3) Hardware PWM out on available pins
+  4) Measure an incoming pulse width
+  5) Output a trigger pulse [rising or falling edge] , with or without an external trigger.

-You only need modify two main files, the piFrame.html and piFrame.js for most purposes.
-You may add or remove functions as you wish.This requires only a basic knowledge of html and javascript.
-The socket.io module provides a mechanism to both send your data from your electronics to web, and send commands from the web page.
+You may add, remove or alter functions as you wish.This requires only a basic knowledge of html, css and jquery.
+The socket.io library provides a mechanism to both send your data from your pi to web, and send commands from the web page, without re-loading the page.
+I have commented the code pretty heavily to make it easier for those of us not so familiar with Node & Socket.io.
-Note that this project uses the npm pig-pio library - you must run piFrame as root.
-There is a wrapper shell which provides several functions:
+Note that this project uses the npm pig-pio library - you must run piframe.js as root.

-  1) Killing the pig-pio C library process, if already running before you start piFrame.
-  2) Retreiving system info such as your pi and Node version.
-When you upgrade the version info will change automatically.
-  3) Run the progam 'sudo ./piframe.sh'
-Feel free to change, add, or remove functions.
-I only suggest that you may want to save your blocks in a file for future use.
-And as with all software, make small changes and test before proceeding....
+The pi in isolation is not so powerful regarding electronics, however it makes a truly wonderful command & control interface for other devices.
+In the "MyApp" web section there is a hookup for SPI to your favorite electronic development board [or device].
+We can now dispense with LCD displays, switches, buttons, etc., by sending & receiving data via your pi.
+In addition to data & commands, we can also send electronic triggers and signals to our boards and devices.
+I have seen quite a few articles for the pi regarding turning your pi into a frequency generator,but I think the best approach would be to purchase a DDS synthesizer from Analog Devices, and control this from our pi web server.
+Now we could obtain much higher frequencies, less jitter, and crystal precision, as well as the three main signal groups- square, triangle and sine waves.
+We could marry the pi to the awesome Cypress psoc controller with its myriad of peripherals [which is actually implemented in piFrame via SPI] and IS a powerful electronic toolbox. http://www.cypress.com/products/32-bit-arm-cortex-m4-psoc-6 Or the PSOC 5....

+<b>FILES:</b>
+1) Clone to pi to receive piFrame plus wiki plus master.zip
+2) piWiki - a tddlywiki of my pi notes, use as your own digital pi workbook, edit as desired.  http://tiddlywiki.com/
+3) piFrame_Master.zip - download all